 We took a taxi to our hotel in Malaga which was very easy to do, and both the driver and we had to wear masks.

 We hired a car after our stay in Malaga so we would avoid taxis (which was our preference).
 Avis worked very well from Malaga Train Station and we then dropped off at Malaga Airport also without any issues.

 Wearing masks in Spain

-The current regulations in Spain state that you have to wear masks at all times except when you are in your room/house or private car, when eating or drinking, swimming or sunbathing.
+The current regulations and local laws and customs in Spain state that you have to wear masks at all times except when you are in your room/house or private car, when eating or drinking, swimming or sunbathing.
 At all other times when in public, you need to wear a mask.
-Not ifs or buts.
+No ifs or buts.

 The level of compliance was 99% and we saw this being policed in Malaga on the seafront promenade and in the town centre later that evening.

 Needless to say, everyone who was working – at restaurants, at the car rental, at the hotel, in each shop, EVERYWHERE had to wear a mask.